-- Land management

-- Water management

-- Air quality management

 - Hydrocarbon and chemical management

 - Waste management

 - Environmental incidents

 - Community relations policy

 - Aboriginal Heritage.

-The induction records held in the Company's database show that during the reporting period a total of 112 personnel completed one of the two previous renditions of the MRP Site induction (MRO-WHS-PP-001), which contained environmental and community relations information.
-Subsequent to release of the revised Environment and Community Relations Induction (MRO-ENV-PP-008), 16 personnel working or visiting MRP have completed the induction and its assessment.
+The Company's database induction records show that during the reporting period a total of 106 people (consisting of 31 employees and 75 contractors and visitors) have successfully completed the Environment and Community Relations Induction (MRO-ENV-PP-008) and its assessment.

-4.2 DATA MANAGEMENT
+4.2 Data Management